Professor Nicholas White

 His 2011 piece in Romanic Review on Pot-Bouille and Au Bonheur des dames sketched out a new project on the ways in which French men and women of the late 19th and early 20th centuries interact in public space in a manner that is not necessarily romantic or sexual (in other words what we might call Third Republic "heterosociability").
-In this vein, he is the principal investigator of the AHRC-sponsored Research Network (2016-17) on The Art of Friendship in France, from 1789 to 1914, which he co-ordinates with Andrew Counter.
+In this vein, he was the principal investigator from 2016-18 of the AHRC-sponsored Research Network (£42,962) on The Art of Friendship in France, from 1789 to 1914, which he co-ordinated with Andrew Counter.
 The Fitzwilliam Museum exhibition Degas: A Passion for Perfection (3 October 2017 to 14 January 2018), curated by Jane Munro, is related to this project.
+This project has led to two outputs: a special number (ed. with A. Counter) of fourteen new essays in Romanic Review (2019); and (with Rebecca Sugden) a digital teaching resource for schools centred around Degas's painting Au café.

 - Cambridge Seminar Series 2016-17